 What is the Southwest Companion Pass?

 The Southwest Companion Pass is a great perk from Southwest Airlines that lets you bring a friend or family member for free on all of your Southwest flights.
 You just have to pay the taxes and fees, which are usually $5.60.
-The pass can be earned easily with just two credit card welcome offers, and it is good for the rest of the year in which you earned it, plus all of the following year.
+The pass can be earned easily with just one or two credit card welcome offers, and it is good for the rest of the year in which you earned it, plus all of the following year.

 How to earn it